containerd/containerd/docs/snapshotters/devmapper.md

 To make it work you need to prepare `thin-pool` in advance and update containerd's configuration file.
 This file is typically located at `/etc/containerd/config.toml`.

-Here's minimal sample entry that can be made in the configuration file:
+Here's a minimal sample entry that can be made in the configuration file:

 ```toml
 version = 2